MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-resource-group.md

 You can also use the [`ResourceManagementClient.resource_groups.delete`](/python/api/azure-mgmt-resource/azure.mgmt.resource.resources.v2021_04_01.operations.resourcegroupsoperations#azure-mgmt-resource-resources-v2021-04-01-operations-resourcegroupsoperations-begin-delete) method to delete a resource group from code.

-### For reference: equivalent Azure CLI commands
+### For reference: equivalent Azure CLI command

-The following Azure CLI commands complete the same creation steps as the Python script:
+The following Azure CLI [az group create](/cli/azure/group?view=azure-cli-latest#az-group-create) creates a resource group with tags just like the Python script:

 :::code language="azurecli" source="~/../python-sdk-docs-examples/resource_group/provision.cmd":::